icy/btsync/README.md

 ## Usage

-See many examples in `examples.md`.
+See many examples in `examples/` directory.

 ## Methods